bocchino/fprime/Svc/DpWriter/docs/sdd.md

 |`Container Data`|Variable; given by the `DataSize` field in the container header.|The container data.|
 |`Container Hash`|[`HASH_DIGEST_LENGTH`](../../../Utils/Hash/README.md)|The hash value guarding the `Container Header` and `Container Data` fields.|

-The name of each file consists of `fileNamePrefix` followed by a time stamp and `fileNameSuffix`.
+**File name:** The name of each file consists of `fileNamePrefix` followed by an ID, a time stamp, and `fileNameSuffix`.
+The ID consists of an underscore character `_` followed by the container ID.
 The time stamp consists of an underscore character `_` followed by a seconds value, an underscore character, and a microseconds value.

 For example, suppose that the file name prefix is `container_data` and the file name suffix is `.dat`.
-Suppose that the seconds value is 100000 and the microseconds value is 1000.
+Suppose that container ID is 100, the seconds value is 100000, and the microseconds value is 1000.
-Then the file name is `container_data_100000_1000.dat`.
+Then the file name is `container_data_100_100000_1000.dat`.

 <a name="ground_interface"></a>
 ## 5. Ground Interface